BruceLampson/codingstandars/README.md

 All code in a class **MUST** be indented with four spaces additional to the level of indentation of the class declaration.

-The following is an example of an acceptable class declaration
+The following is an example of an acceptable class declaration.

     /**